Quarrel of the Ancients and the Moderns

-The Quarrel of the Ancients and the Moderns (Querelle des Anciens et des Modernes) was a debate about literary and artistic merit, which expanded from the debaters to the members of the Académie Française in the 17th century.
+The Quarrel of the Ancients and the Moderns (Querelle des Anciens et des Modernes) was a debate about literary and artistic merit that expanded from the original debaters to the members of the Académie Française and the French literary community in the 17th century.

 Origins of the debate

-It was an essential feature of the European Renaissance to study the culture and institutions inherited from classical (Greek and Roman) antiquity.
+A central tenet of the European Renaissance was the study of culture and institutions from classical (Greek and Roman) antiquity.
 In contrast to the medieval scholastic emphasis on Christian theology and unchanging monarchy, Renaissance humanists launched a movement to recover, interpret, and assimilate the language, literature, learning and values of ancient Greece and Rome.

-The 15th century rediscovery of ancient texts and their wide distribution after the invention, in about 1440, of the printing press democratized culture, allowing a faster propagation of ideas; and the resurgence of learning based on classical sources brought revolutions in many intellectual and social scientific pursuits.
-For example, in the field of architectural theory, Filippo Brunelleschi revolutionized medieval architecture using the knowledge he rediscovered after studying the remains of ancient classical buildings, analyzing the works of 1st century writer Vitruvius, and understanding the mathematical principles that could be discerned from them.
+The 15th-century rediscovery and interest in ancient texts was facilitated by the introduction of the printing press around 1440, which allowed classical concepts to spread quickly and spurred revolutions in intellectual, social, and scientific pursuits.
+For example, in the field of architectural theory, Filippo Brunelleschi revolutionized medieval architecture after studying the remains of ancient classical buildings, analyzing the works of 1st-century BC writer Vitruvius, and understanding the mathematical principles that could be discerned from them.